How To Clean Your Jewelry

 You can clean transparent gemstones simply by soaking them in water with a touch of soap.
 Use a soft toothbrush to scrub the stone.

 Never use an ultrasonic cleaner or ammonia for cleaning porous gemstones like lapis, turquoise, malachite, opal, or onyx.
 They should be gently wiped clean with a moist cloth.
 These gemstones will absorb chemicals, like soap, which can build up inside the stone and discolor it.

-Organic gems like pearls, coral, and amber should only be wiped clean with a moist cloth.
-Due to their organic nature, these gems are both soft and porous.
+Organic gems like pearls, coral, and amber should only be wiped clean and dry with a moist cloth.
+Due to their organic nature, these gems are both soft and porous, so as a general rule avoid bathing with them.
 Be careful with hairspray, cosmetics, and perfume.
 The chemicals in those products can permanently damage organic gems (especially pearls) over time.